2026 Black-Tie Protocol: Updated to reflect the shift from ‘Matte Black’ to ‘Midnight Navy’ and the return of the Marcella Bib shirt.

 Can I wear a tuxedo to an Indian wedding?

-Is midnight blue better than black?
+Is midnight blue better than black for a tuxedo?

 Do tuxedos always need a bow tie?